srose99/frameworks_and_languages_module/docs/future/WebProgramming.md

 11. Understand how to use developer tooling that is built into modern web browsers effectively
     * Network requests, Console/REPL, builtin debugger
 12. Understand how to deploy simple web-apps
 13. Understand that rather than raw web technologies are a foundation.
-Complex problems often require the structure of established frameworks (linking to Programming Frameworks)
+Complex problems often require the structure of established frameworks (linking to next module 'Programming Languages and Frameworks')
-14. Understand the tools software engineers use to collaborate on code projects
+14. Understand the tools software engineers use to collaborate on code projects (version control)

 Learning and Teaching Strategies